ventZl/cmrx/man/02_overview.md

   CMSIS core.
 Only files named according to CMSIS specs are detected.
 These files are not handled automatically, rather it is the integrator's task to handle them in a way the vendor SDK is designed to do.

+@page smp_support

+CMRX kernel supports SMP-aware configuration.
+If SMP operation is enabled via @ref CMRX_ARCH_SMP_SUPPORTED then there are few changes in CMRX behavior:

+ * Kernel is started per-core.
+The prototype of function @ref os_start changes.
+It now accepts an argument, which denotes, for which core the kernel is being started.
+This function can't be called from within thread and it won't return.
+The order in which cores are started is not important, just mind the order in which auto-started threads will begin execution.
+ * Thread auto-starting gets one additional argument which identifies core on which thread is meant to be started.
+ * Additional API @ref os_thread_migrate is provided which allows to migrate thread between cores.